mtsvi-moraes/IDV3-Data-Life/README.md

 ## License

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Instituto Butantans.